New Graduate Students

 Be sure to review your enrollment status to confirm its accuracy.
 Should you need to update your status, please reach out to us so that we may correct it and recalculate your eligibility as needed.

 As you review your loan eligibility, it is important to keep in mind the following:

 - To receive Federal Student loans, you must be matriculated in a degree-granting or approved certificate program of study, and you must be registered for at least 6 credits per semester.

 - Loans are generally disbursed at the end of the add/drop period for the semester.
 Disbursements may be delayed for a number of reasons—including if you are enrolled for late start classes or if you are not currently attending at least 6 credits.

 - First-time Graduate Federal Direct Student Loan borrowers must complete entrance counseling and a master promissory note (MPN) at studentaid.gov.

-- If you decide to cancel your awarded Federal Direct unsubsidized student loan, you can do so on CLASS on eCampus.
+- If you decide to cancel your awarded Federal Direct unsubsidized student loan, you can do so on CLASS, accessed through eCampus.